woj76/a8-pico-sio/README.md

 ### Options

 The options should be in most part self-explanatory, but the time they take effect might not be too obvious.
-The options themselves are changed immediately, as in you do not need to confirm them, when you exit the configuration screen, the new settings will be remembered until power down.
+The options themselves are changed immediately (=you do not need to confirm them), when you exit the configuration screen, the new settings will be remembered until power down.
 When you exit through the `>> Save <<` item, the options are also saved permanently to the FLASH memory for the next power on.
 Note that this saving is not immediate when any SIO or tape transfers are on-going and happens only once the transfers "calm down".

 The mount read-write option turns on the ability to write to the ATR or ATX files and becomes active on the next disk image mount or re-mount.